Tax Service in UAE

 Recently the FTA has issued a public clarification (VAT P 001) related to VAT treatment on compensation type payments.

-The Basic rule as per the article 1 of UAE VAT law:
+The Basic rule as per article 1 of UAE VAT law:

-Taxable supply is defined as “supply of goods or services for a consideration by a person conducting business in the State and does not include exempt supply”.
+A taxable supply is defined as “supply of goods or services for a consideration by a person conducting business in the State and does not include exempt supply”.
 Hence, there should be a supply of goods or services in order to charge VAT.
-If any payment is not towards supply of goods or services, then such payment will not be considered as taxable supply.
+If any payment is not towards the supply of goods or services, then such payment will not be considered as a taxable supply.